jhpyle/docassemble/_docs/roles.md

 **docassemble** allows you to create multi-user interviews.

-There are several possible applications for multi-user interviews:
+For example:
-* In a legal application, a client uses the interview first to answer questions about the facts of a case, and then an attorney reviews the responses, applies the law to the facts, makes some decisions, and then the client comes back to the interview to receive a legal advice letter.
+* In a legal application, a client uses the interview to answer questions about the facts of a case, and then an attorney reviews the responses, answers questions about how the law applies to the facts, and then the client comes back to the interview to receive a legal advice letter.
 * If a user's language is not English, a translator will be invited to join the interview to translate the user's textual responses into English before the interview process is completed.
-* In a negotiation context, two parties will fill in answers to an interview, and when both are done, the interview will suggest a resolution based on the answers of both parties.
+* Two parties who are negotiating with one another will fill in answers to an interview, and when both are done, the interview will suggest a resolution based on the answers of both parties.

 Multi-user interviews are implemented through the [user login] feature and three authoring features that were introduced in other sections:

-* `role` [modifier]: designates certain questions as being reserved for particular users to fill out.
+* `role` [modifier]: designates certain questions as being answerable only by a particular user (or group of users).
-* `default role` [initial block]: sets the role for questions that do not have a `role` set.
-Its associated `code` is run as `initial` code and should set the variable `role` depending on the identity of the person logged in (which can be determined from the `current_info['user']` dictionary).
+* `default role` [initial block]: sets the `role` modifier for questions that do not have a `role` explicitly set.
+The `code` within this block is run as `initial` code.
+The responsibility of this `code` is to set the variable `role` depending on the circumstances, which can include the identity and privileges of the person logged in (which can be determined from the `current_info['user']` dictionary).
-* `event` [variables]: when the current user cannot proceed further with the interview because the interview needs input from a different user, **docassemble** will need to display a message for the current user.
-The way it is this is by looking for a question that offers to define the variable `role_event`.
-So if you create a question with a line indicating `event: role_event`, **docassemble** will present this question to the user when the required role changes.
+* `event` [variables]: when the current user cannot proceed further with the interview because the interview needs input from a different user, **docassemble** will display a message for the current user.
+It finds this message by looking for a question marked with `event: role_event`.
+[Mako] template commands can be used in this question to say different things depending on who the current user is and who the new user needs to be.

-To see how the multi-user system works, consider the following example of a three-role interview.
+The following example of a three-role interview demonstrates how multi-user interviews are created in **docassemble**.

 The interview starts with an organizer, who clicks past an introductory screen and is asked for the e-mail addresses of two